Skip to main content

 Key Takeaway

 Google ranking and AI visibility are separate games played on separate fields with separate rules.
 Winning one does not guarantee winning the other.
 The businesses that thrive in 2026 are the ones that play both.
+Check where you stand: free Blind Spot Scan.

 What Businesses That Get Cited All Have in Common

 When we analyze the businesses that AI platforms consistently name, clear patterns emerge.
 These are not random selections.
 They are the result of specific, measurable signals that AI interprets as authority.
+Schedule a free 30-min call.

 The AI Citation Blueprint